isc-projects/stork/doc/user/dhcp.rst

 users can type a search string, and the filtering takes place while typing.
 The input box accepts text matching subnet prefixes, pool ranges, shared network names, and subnet names.
-In the above example, it is possible to show only the first (192.0.2.0/24) subnet by searching for the *0.2* string.
+In the above example, it is possible to show only the 192.0.20.0/24 subnet by searching for the *0.20* string.
 One can also search for specific pools, and easily filter the subnet with a specific pool, by searching for part of the pool range, e.g. *3.200*.